LBNL-UCB-STI/beam/docs/inputs.rst

 * modeChoiceClass: Selects the choice algorithm to be used by agents to select mode when faced with a choice.
 Default of ModeChoiceMultinomialLogit is recommended but other algorithms include ModeChoiceMultinomialLogit ModeChoiceTransitIfAvailable ModeChoiceDriveIfAvailable ModeChoiceRideHailIfAvailable ModeChoiceUniformRandom ModeChoiceLCCM.
-* defaultValueOfTime: This value of time is used by the ModeChoiceMultinomialLogit choice algorithm unless the value of time is specified in the populationAttributes file.
+* defaultValueOfTime: This value of queueStartTime is used by the ModeChoiceMultinomialLogit choice algorithm unless the value of queueStartTime is specified in the populationAttributes file.
 * params.transfer: Constant utility (where 1 util = 1 dollar) of making transfers during a transit trip.
 * params.car_intercept: Constant utility (where 1 util = 1 dollar) of driving.
 * params.walk_transit_intercept: Constant utility (where 1 util = 1 dollar) of walking to transit.